 All 26 European countries require labeling along with several Asian, South American, and other countries around the world.

-An ABC News poll in June found 93% of respondents want the federal government to require mandatory labeling of GMO's.
+An ABC News poll found 93% of respondents want the federal government to require mandatory labeling of GMO's.
 57% say they would use those labels to avoid foods containing GMO's!

 Labeling efforts are underway in 26 states, In November voters in the state of Washington were narrowly defeated by incidious multi million dollar propaganda machines.
 Last year proposition 37 was narrowly defeated in California by a margin of 53 - 47% following a final "Vote No" campaign that was funded by over $45 million led by Monsanto who threw more than $8 million themselves into efforts to defeat the measure.
 Dupont, Pepsico, Bayer, Dow and Syngenta were also big funders of the opposition, each contributing at least $2 million apiece, with ConAgra throwing in $1.07 million!